-The James Brown house at 50 North Main Street in Ipswich was built in 1720 (1st / 2nd Period).
+At some time before the end of the 18th century the house was extended even further south.
 This 3/4 acre property had two houses and came to be owned by two families at the same until a petition to the town to divide the property was accepted.
-The long house on the property adjacent to the James Brown house was sold to Thomas Morley and to James Damon.
-Morley cut off his end of the house, turned it end to the street and made it into a separate dwelling at 48 North Main.
-Mr. Damon took down the remainder of the old dwelling and built the fine house at 46 North Main.
-Thus one lot became three, explaining why the houses sit close together.
+In 1845 Thomas Morley bought the most southernly portion of the building,(355:298), removed it, and rotated it 90° on the adjacent lot to form a seperate dwelling.
+James Damon took down the remainder of the old dwelling and built the fine house at 46 North Main.
+Thus one lot became three, explaining why the two houses sit close together.

 In Tales of Olde Ipswich, Volume III, Harold Bowen relates that Albert Hills had his grocery store in this building in the early 20th Century.
 Albert P. Hills was a Civil War veteran, having enlisted gt age 18 and served as a drummer in Company I (Captain Hobbs) of the 23 Massachusetts Regiment.
 It was the home of long-time selectman Brainard Wallace in the 1940’s.

 - T.F.
 Waters, Ipswich in the Mass.
 Bay Colony, vol. I, p.
 352, vol. II, pp. 665-66.